prb28/m68k-instructions-documentation/ori.md

 `Size`  byte

 ## Description
 OR the immediate data with the condition code register (i.e., the least-significant byte of the status register).
-For example, the Z flag of the CCR can be set by ORI #$04,CCR.
+For example, the Z flag of the CCR can be set by `ORI #$04,CCR`.

 ## Condition codes
 |X|N|Z|V|C|